 Luckily, we spoke with some helpful teachers to get the lowdown on school gifting (real talk: They have enough scented candles).
 The consensus was that gift cards are your best bet.
 And we got Sharon Schweitzer, an international etiquette and modern manners expert, to weigh in with helpful holiday tips and her own handy guide to school gift-giving.
-Read on for the truth about teacher gifts, and happy giving!
+Read on for the truth about teacher gifts — and happy giving!

-What to gift
+What to gift teachers

 Most teachers tell SheKnows that gift cards are what they prefer.
 Especially those that can be used on classroom supplies (sadly).
-Skip the knickknacks, parents.
+So skip the knickknacks, parents.
 JoAnna Beernaert is a teacher near Hartford, Connecticut, and she tells SheKnows parents should avoid giving “weird-smelling candles, any kind of chocolate, homemade cookies (sorry moms!) or random weird gifts from home goods.
 Less stuff!”

 Etiquette expert Schweitzer says to remember to check the school’s gift-giving policy before you buy.
 School gifting culture varies, and sometimes, certain gifts are prohibited.
 “Public and private schools vary, and some items are considered attempts to influence grades, especially cash and gift cards used as cash,” says Schweitzer.
 It’s always good to check with the front-office staff.